idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 !listing examples/materialTransient/optimize_auto_adjoint.i

 One single input file is used to simulation the physics for the optimization problem.
+The core of the input file contains the definition of the physics that the user wants to model, as with most of MOOSE's simulations.
 In this case, a diffusion problem with Dirichlet boundary conditions is built.
 The forward and adjoint problems are run in two separate [nonlinear systems](NonlinearSystem.md), one for the forward problem and another one for the adjoint problem.
 These nonlinear systems are inputs to an executioner that drives the simulation of both problems, i.e. the [TransientAndAdjoint](TransientAndAdjoint.md) MOOSE object.

 !listing examples/materialTransient/forward_and_adjoint.i block=Problem

 !listing examples/materialTransient/forward_and_adjoint.i block=Variables

+For material inversion, the derivative of the objective function with respect to the material parameters needs to be computed.
+This quantity is problem-dependent.
+For this diffusion case, the vector posprocessor `ElementOptimizationDiffusionCoefFunctionInnerProduct` computes the inner product between the gradient of the adjoint variable and the gradient of the primal variables.

+!listing examples/materialTransient/forward_and_adjoint.i block=VectorPostprocessors